-Each student will receive 12 points for the practical exam.
+Each student will receive 10 points for the practical exam.
 They will individually indicate these points to the supervisor by placing sticker dots.
-The practical exam duration for each student is set at 15 minutes.
+The practical exam duration for each student is set at 10 minutes.
 To pass the MCE practical exam, students must achieve a score of 70% (7 out of 10 points).
-It's important to note that among the 12 points tested, 2 of them will be mock points and will not be counted for credit.